Makkurokurosuke/OCTranspoGPSForMyLocation/README.md

 There are already many nice applications to track Ottawa buses, but I couldn't find any apps that allow us to search more than one bus route at the same time.

 So, I created this for my convenience.

-There is still a lot to add and fix.
+Note: Google API key and Octranspo API key are removed from the source code.

+How to use the app.
-Click the bus icon.
+Step 1: Click the bus icon.
 ![screen shot of the appliation icon](https://raw.github.com/Makkurokurosuke/OCTranspoGPSForMyLocation/master/screenshot/Screenshot_1.png)

-Press Search by your location.
+Step 2: Press Search by your location.
 ![screen shot of the menu](https://raw.github.com/Makkurokurosuke/OCTranspoGPSForMyLocation/master/screenshot/Screenshot_2.png)

-Press the my location button on the top right corner.
+Step 3: Press the my location button on the top right corner.
 (It will get your location without pressing the button, but it takes time.)
 Press a bus stop marker.
 ![screen shot of the map](https://raw.github.com/Makkurokurosuke/OCTranspoGPSForMyLocation/master/screenshot/Screenshot_3.png)

-Select bus routes and press the Search button.
+Step 4: Select bus routes and press the Search button.
 ![screen shot of the map](https://raw.github.com/Makkurokurosuke/OCTranspoGPSForMyLocation/master/screenshot/Screenshot_4.png)

+Step 5:
 ![screen shot of the map](https://raw.github.com/Makkurokurosuke/OCTranspoGPSForMyLocation/master/screenshot/Screenshot_5.png)